lyteword/chspurgeon-tod/volume-1/psalm-4.md

 our sweet song of rest as we retire to our repose!

-## "Thus with my thoughts composed to peace,
+Thus with my thoughts composed to peace,

 I'll give mine eyes to sleep;